 FOR THE CHOCOLATE FILLING

-- Transfer nuts into a mixing bowl and combine with flour, sugar and cubed butter.
+- Transfer nuts into a bowl and combine with sugar, flour and cubed butter.
 Using your fingers, rub the butter into the dry ingredients until you have a mixture resembling breadcrumbs.
-Knead the ingredients until they all come together into a dough, cover with cling film and leave to rest in the fridge for about 1 hour.
+Form a dough, cover with cling film and leave to rest in the fridge for about 1 hour.

-- When ready to make the cookies, remove the dough from the fridge and using your hands start forming small balls (2 cm in diameter).
-Place them on a lined baking tray, making sure that there is enough space in between each one as they will spread during baking.
+- Remove the dough from the fridge and cut off small pieces and roll them into tiny balls (2 cm in diameter) between the palms of your hands.
+Place the balls on a lined baking tray, making sure that there is enough space in between each one as they will spread during baking.

 - Bake them in the oven preheated to 140°C for 13 - 15 minutes.
 The cookies will be very lightly bakes and extremely fragile at this point so let them cool completely before touching them.
 Once cool, they harden enough to handle.